Introduction to the Process for Paying Students’ Loans

 - Deferment or Forbearance: Suspension of payments for a temporary period.

-- Fresh Start Program (for defaulted loans): Allows a second chance on keeping the loans current.
+- Fresh Start Program (for defaulted loans): Allows a second chance at keeping the loans current.

 When Dealing with Private Student Loans:

-- Refinancing: It means replacing your current loan that has a high interest with a new loan that has a much lower interest rate.
+- Refinancing: It means replacing your current loan that has a high interest rate with a new loan.
+That has a much lower interest rate.

-- Temporary Forbearance: Putting payments on hold during a period of.
+- Temporary Forbearance: Putting payments on hold during a period.

 - Negotiated Payment Plans: Lower monthly payments without settlement.

-- Bankruptcy (exception cases): The student loans are not dischargeable but can under “undue hardship.”
+- Bankruptcy (exception cases): The student loans are not dischargeable, but can be under “undue hardship.”

 Strategies for Navigating a Settlement on Student Loan Debt Effectively

-- Tell the Truth: You must be honest and make lenders aware of your actual financial difficulties and struggle.
+- Tell the Truth: You must be honest and make lenders aware of your actual financial difficulties and struggles.

 - Start Low, Offer Straight Up: Assume that you owe on a sum equaling $40,000.
 Come up with an offer for 40–50%.

-- Put Everything in Writing: You should not make a single payment until you get a valid written settlement agreement by the lender.
+- Put Everything in Writing.
+You should not make a single payment until you get a valid written settlement agreement from the lender.

-- Seek Professional Advice if You Must: Seeking the help of lawyers or credit counselors can provide you with helpful recommendations as you proceed with the safe negotiations process.
+- Seek Professional Advice if You Must.
+Seeking the help of lawyers or credit counselors.
+And provide you with helpful recommendations as you proceed with the safe negotiation process.

 How to Establish Credit After Settlement